pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ### 27.1.5 Recognition Systems

-Recognition is not a nice-to-haveâ€”it's a critical component of culture that reinforces desired behaviors, builds engagement, and drives retention.
+Recognition is not a nice-to-have—it's a critical component of culture that reinforces desired behaviors, builds engagement, and drives retention.
 The Enterprise Recognition Suite is a comprehensive system that ensures recognition is frequent, meaningful, and tied to values.

 #### Recognition Philosophy